Corrour railway station: 20th century onwards

 Since November 1985, all passenger trains have used the original "down" platform.
-The "up" loop remains, and is serviceable, but it is no longer used by passenger trains.
+The "up" loop remains, and is in situ, but it is no longer used by passenger trains.
 There was originally a footbridge at Corrour station, providing an exit to the east side, but it was moved to Rannoch station, following the downgrading of the "up" loop at Corrour.
 Passengers now cross the line by a barrow crossing.

 In 1998/1999, Corrour Estate replaced the former signalman's house with a new station house.
 This included business premises and lodging for their managers, and had electric power from a diesel generator.
 The station house subsequently had a number of tenants over the years, becoming an independent hostel, an SYHA hostel (in addition to the SYHA’s nearby hostel at Loch Ossian), and a restaurant.
 In 2015, the estate took over the running of the building, and after closure for refurbishment, reopened it as a bar and restaurant.
+Most staff are students employed seasonally, and live on site.

 In 2012, the red stone chippings on the platform, which Network Rail acknowledged would be hazardous to wheelchair passengers, were replaced by a hard surface.

 In 2013, Historic Scotland listed the disused signalbox (called the "old watchtower" by Network Rail) and the adjacent building as Category C (the tall boxes at Gorton and Glen Douglas had been demolished).
 Subsequently, Network Rail, in conjunction with the Corrour Estate and the Railway Heritage Trust, refurbished the signalbox, and in 2016, the estate opened three guest rooms in it.

 Location

 The station is one of the most remote in the United Kingdom, at an isolated location on the northern edge of Rannoch Moor.
 It is not accessible by any public roads.
-The nearest road, the B846 road from Loch Rannoch to Rannoch station, is a 10 mile walk away by hill track, although Rannoch station itself is only 7¼ route-miles (11.5 km) away by rail.
+The nearest road, the B846 road from Loch Rannoch to Rannoch station, is a 10 mile walk away by hill track, although Rannoch station itself is only 71/4 route-miles (11.5 km) away by rail.
 Vehicular access is by a 15 mi private road from a little west of Moy Lodge on the A86.
 Until the late 1980s, the only electrical power at the station was provided by batteries.
 The only telephone was the railway's system which linked Corrour only to the adjacent signal boxes at Rannoch and Tulloch, which were on the public telephone system.

 At 1,340 ft above sea level the station provides a starting point for hill-walkers and Munro-baggers.
 There is accommodation and a bar/restaurant available at the station and an SYHA youth hostel just over a mile (1.6 km) away at the head of Loch Ossian.